 Corsage bracelets have become very sophisticated over the last few years.
 Gone are the silver elastic bands (well . . not really . . . you can still purchase them, but the sparkling wristlets are the new favorites since they can later be used as a bracelet and thus always be a memento of that wonderful day!

 Keep in mind bracelets styles change every years.
-Current bracelets are usually expand to fit many sizes of wrists - usually small to medium.
+Decorative corsage bracelets are usually expand to fit many sizes of wrists - usually small to medium.
 They come with a variety of ways to attach the flowers - whether it is a silicon pad on which to glue the flower heads, a ribbon to tie the complete bracelet (if you cut this ribbon short - be sure you make a square knot to keep the silicon pad attached!) or bendable aluminum prongs that fold over and clasp the corsage tightly to the bracelet.

 This works well whether you want to traditionally wire and tape the flowers or quickly glue them on with floral adhesive.

 The styles frequently with each new season, so don't feel committed to just this bracelet.
 The same techniques shown in this tutorial works for any corsage bracelet.